origamih/react-native-animated-image-viewer/README.md

 ## Note
+### `resizeMode`
 This doesn't support all `resizeMode` of the source (pre-zoomed) Image component yet.
 To have a proper animation effect, please render the Image in the original aspect rario.
 Otherwise, please try either `cover` or `contain`.
 Now landscape images will work with `resizeMode: contain` and portrait images will work with `resizeMode: cover`

+### Status Bar on Android
+[There is a famoust known issue](https://github.com/facebook/react-native/issues/7474) about status bar isn't hidden on Adnroid Modal.
+So I need a props to know if the source (pre-zoomed) image is rendered in `translucent` status bar or not.
+Default will be `true` to be consistent with iOS.

 ## Try it out
 https://snack.expo.io/@origamih/animated-image-viewer